-Why Having a User-First Approach to SEO Is Important
+Why Having A User-First Approach to SEO Is Important

 2. Address Existing User Pain Points

-If you’re working with a site that has already existed for a while and you’re concerned that you’re running into user issues, don’t be afraid to use your hunger for more data to your advantage.
+If you’re working with a site that has already been around for a while and you’re concerned that you’re running into user issues, don’t be afraid to use data to your advantage.

 The first place you should start is Google Analytics.
-Assuming you have this set up correctly for your site, you can determine where major drop-off points are occurring on your website.
+Assuming you have this set up correctly for your site, you can determine exactly where users are dropping off your website.

-Then, my favorite thing to do once identifying these pages is to set up heat-mapping and recording.
+You may find it useful to set up heat mapping and recording.

-Using heat-mapping software gives you the ability to see precisely how people are interacting with your pages.
+Heat-mapping software gives you the ability to see precisely how people are interacting with your pages.

-Some systems even allow screen recording so that you have a first-hand view of how users are moving through your site and what’s stopping them from converting.
+Some systems even allow screen recording, so that you have a first-hand view of how users are moving through your site – and what’s stopping them from converting.

-Once you have this data, you can make better decisions on ways to improve your pages and give your users the experience they’re looking for when visiting your site.
+Once you have this data, you can make better decisions about ways to improve your pages and give your users the experience they’re looking for.

 Having this data might even help you reevaluate exactly what it is that your users are hoping to get out of your website.

-3. Test All the Things
+3. Test All The Things

 Once you have collected your data, you shouldn’t just jump straight into making changes to your site.
 While this data helped you identify potential problems, it wasn’t meant to give you all the answers.